Liver Function Test (Private LFT Test)

 • ALP (alkaline phosphatase): another enzyme found in liver cells, levels of ALP can increase with liver conditions such as gallstones.

-• GGT (gamma glutamyltransferase): GGT levels also rise when gallstones cause an obstruction to the bile duct.
+• GGT (gamma glutamyltransferase): The concentration of GGT within the bloodstream increases when there is either damage to the liver and/or bile ducts, or when there is increased production of GGT within the liver (this can occur due to taking many medications) GGT levels also rise when gallstones cause an obstruction to the bile duct.
 Alcohol abuse can also cause GGT levels to increase.

 • Bilirubin: this yellowish substance is produced when red blood cells are broken down.
-Excessive amounts of bilirubin on the skin and whites of the eyes appear as jaundice.
+Excessive amounts of bilirubin in the bloodstream can cause the skin and eyes to turn yellow (known as jaundice).
 Increased levels of bilirubin in the blood can be brought on by alcohol abuse, gallstones or liver infections such as hepatitis.

 Our full body private health checks are designed for busy people who want to take control of their health.
 Our tests are quick, accurate, convenient and completely stress-free.
 No waiting for an appointment, no invasive procedures, no embarrassing questions, no long travel times and no busy waiting rooms.

-Our tests are conducted by trained phlebotomists at over 350 venues across the UK and Ireland, ensuring accurate professional health checks within 20 minutes of your home.
+Our tests are conducted by trained health assessment specialists at over 350 venues across the UK and Ireland, ensuring accurate professional health checks within 20 minutes of your home.

 Any individual tests can be added to any full body health check.
 Just book one of our full body private health assessments and call us before your appointment to add an extra test.